jaimefps/book-graph-explorer/README.md

 ---

-- instead of <BookLink/>, just have a list of links ("shortcuts") that use the proof array to link to the dependencies.
-That way we can leave the raw text without adding markup to it.

----

-- make text portion into a drawer when in graph mode, to allow for more space for the graph; when the drawer opens, it takes up half the screen, and after the drawer is finished opening, it automatically fires the fitToScreen function

----

 - maybe an input for degrees of search, e.g., so that we only get 3 degrees of ancestry

 ---